wenzhang0222/not-all-irregularity/README.md

     title = "Not All Irregularity Is Equal: Causally Isolating a Rare Failure Mode in Japanese Morphological Inflection", author = "Zhang, Wen",
-    booktitle = "Proceedings of the BabyLM Challenge @ EMNLP 2026", year = "2026",
+    booktitle = "Proceedings of the 2nd BabyLM Workshop @ EMNLP 2026",
+    year = "2026",
     note = "To appear"
 }